SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/endpoint/ibm_aix.md

 ## Create the intake

-Go to the [intake page](https://app.sekoia.io/operations/intakes) and create a new intake from the format IBM AIX .
+Go to the [intake page](https://app.sekoia.io/operations/intakes) and create a new intake from the format IBM AIX.

 ## Transport to SEKOIA.IO